ZeeSpire/zss-afk-site/_posts/en/2023-02-25-lecce-a-baroque-gem-in-salento.markdown

 layout: post.en
 type: post

-h1_title: Lecce, Italy
+title: Lecce - the Baroque gem of Salento, Italy #up in browser, max 60 chars
-title: Lecce - the Baroque gem of Salento
+front_page_title: Lecce - the Baroque gem of Salento  #shows on the front page
-front_page_title: Lecce - the Baroque gem of Salento
+article_title: Lecce - the Baroque gem of Salento  #shows on article page

 published: 25 February 2023
 last_modified_at: 25 February 2023